There is a fight over “Zionism”, over the meaning of the word “Zionism”.

 Zionist terrorism is defined as any state or non-state terrorist act, set of acts or campaign committed by Israel or groups or individuals protected by Israel who profess nationalistic or Jewish motivations or goals.
 Zionist terrorists justify their violent tactics through interpreting the Torah or Israeli nationalism according to their own goals and intentions.

-Posted by Denis G. Rancourt on March 4, 2017, With 1603 Reads Filed under Civil Liberties & Freedom, Of Interest.
+Posted by Denis G. Rancourt on March 4, 2017, With 1686 Reads Filed under Civil Liberties & Freedom, Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.